Faculty Administration

 The School of Engineering of the Aristotle University of Thessaloniki is governed by a) the Dean and b) the Deanship.

-Dean, Professor, School of Electrical & Computer Engineering
+Dean, Professor, School of Mechanical Engineering

 Aikaterini Tsikaloudaki